qu1j0t3/typeface-lists/README.md

 # Typeface lists

+* **These are not recommendations!** That takes more work.
+  I might boil down into recommendations later.
+This is more just a catalogue of stuff I had open in browser tabs.
 * Needs much older material brought in from Quora answer about alternatives to Helvetica.
 * Notes may be wildly incorrect and subjective.
 * Lists are in no particular order, have not been filtered for excellence;